clij/clij.github.io/clincubator/drift_correction.md

 Drift correction by centroid fixation has another parameter: Enter an intensity value about background intensity to allow the plugin differentiating background and the object to drift-correct in the foreground.

-## How to apply an configure drift correction
+## How to apply configure drift correction
 Open your time lapse data set.
 [Start the CLIncubator](https://clij.github.io/clincubator/getting_started) and follow these steps:

 * Your dataset